 Governing Board Bio

-Catherine J. Lilley is a researcher in plant nematology.
+The president, Catherine J. Lilley is a researcher in plant nematology.
 After completing a degree in Botany and then a PhD at the University of Durham, she joined the Plant Nematology Group at the University of Leeds.
 During her time there she has been involved in a wide range of research projects, from lab bench to field, but she has always had a particular interest in the molecular mechanisms that underpin the plant-nematode interaction.

 Johannes (Hans) Helder (Johannes is my formal first name) studied phytopathology at Wageningen University, and did his PhD at the Laboratory of Plant Physiology.
 After having worked on nematode effectors for a few years, Hans initiated research on the molecular evolution of nematodes.
 Currently, Hans’ interests are mainly comparative genomics (from an evolutionary perspective) and soil molecular biology.
 In the latter domain we investigate the functioning of nematodes in their highly complex biological context.